ammababoi/PiShrink/README.md

 # PiShrink
-Backup and shrink your raspberry pi os directly from sd card images(img) with shrinking.
+Backup and shrink your raspberry pi os directly from sd card images(img).